HOW I GOT HERE

 I went to a church service one Sunday at Timberline Church in Fort Collins, where the message was “Make My Life Count.”
 The scripture was Romans 12:1 which says, “Therefore, I urge you brothers and sisters, in view of Gods mercy, to offer your bodies as living sacrifices, holy and pleasing to God-this is your true and proper worship.”
 What I realized in this service was that maybe I was valuable, maybe I could make an impact on this world and love what I do.
 From this day forward I took action.
 I went on a 3-month mission trip with a friend that opened my eyes to culture and understanding and loving people no matter where they are in their life.
 I began to pursue interests and dreams that I had.
 I took risks and I began to find the value in who I was as a person and what I could give to others.

 I had always had an interest in medicine, and I enjoyed helping others, so I decided to become an Emergency Medical Technician (EMT).
 With my new skills I began volunteering at Boulder Rural Fire Department and fell in love with the fire service.
 The fire service became a family for me and for the first time it lit a passion.
 I found CrossFit in 2007 and began working hard on my fitness and met wonderful friends who encouraged me.
 Shortly, fitness became my main form of stress relief and recreation.
 I loved the feeling of being able to accomplish things I never had before.
 I began to see my confidence grow.
-There were failures along the way, but the challenges only pushed me to become more stubborn in perusing my passion.
+There were failures along the way, but the challenges only pushed me to become more stubborn in pursuing my passion.

-Seventeen years later, I am still in the fire service and I still have a passion for fitness and fire.
+Seventeen years later, I am still in the fire service, and I still have a passion for fitness and fire.
 I have seen the benefits that fitness has had in my life and I’m passionate about sharing that with others.
 In 2012, I began coaching CrossFit and fitness to underserved teens through Steve’s Club Battle Ready and firefighters through our fire academy.
 While I loved coaching, I felt like I could offer more.
 I wanted to give more to the teens I was working with and with the growing recognition for education and support in mental health among first responders, I dreamed of starting a program that encompassed all aspects of health but specifically fitness and psychoeducation or counseling.
-With encouragement from our Department counselor Joanne Rupert, I reluctantly took a leap and returned to school in 2015 to pursue my master’s in counseling.
+With encouragement from our department counselor Joanne Rupert, I reluctantly took a leap and returned to school in 2015 to pursue my master’s in counseling.
 I’m not going to say it was easy, it never is, but it was worth it!
 Today, I continue to follow my passion giving to others and helping them find the path that is right for them.

 MORE ABOUT TAYLOR

 Taylor’s concentrate is on a biopsychosocial-spiritual model of care which strives to affect the mind, body spirit, social and emotional aspects of a person to bring about change.
-She is trained in counseling with Christian principles, but her practice does not discriminate based on religion, gender, ethnicity or sexual orientation; she welcomes diversity.
+She is trained in counseling with Christian principles, but her practice does not discriminate based on religion, gender, ethnicity, or sexual orientation; she welcomes diversity.
 Taylor offers individual therapy, EMDR therapy and fitness-based group therapy.